All Products

 This feature improves image definition and supports upscaling to clarify low-resolution or blurry images.
 It is useful for scenarios such as restoring old photos or increasing material resolution to meet high-definition printing or display requirements.

-• How to use: Set the parameter function to super_resolution.
+• How to use: Set function to super_resolution.

-• Associated parameter: parameters.upscale_factor (1 to 4, defaults to 1) controls the upscaling factor.
-When the value is 1, it only improves the definition without upscaling.
+• Paired parameter: parameters.upscale_factor (1 to 4, defaults to 1) controls the upscaling factor.
+When the value is 1, only the definition is improved without upscaling.

 • Prompt tip: Use "Image super resolution" or describe the image content.